micropython/micropython/docs/library/pyb.RTC.rst

    ``subseconds`` counts down from 255 to 0

+.. only:: port_pyboard

     .. method:: rtc.wakeup(timeout, callback=None)

        Set the RTC wakeup timer to trigger repeatedly at every ``timeout`` milliseconds.
 This trigger can wake the pyboard from both the sleep
        states: :meth:`pyb.stop` and :meth:`pyb.standby`.

        If ``timeout`` is ``None`` then the wakeup timer is disabled.

        If ``callback`` is given then it is executed at every trigger of the wakeup timer.  ``callback`` must take exactly one argument.

     .. method:: rtc.info()

        Get information about the startup time and reset source.

         - The lower 0xffff are the number of milliseconds the RTC took to start up.
         - Bit 0x10000 is set if a power-on reset occurred.
         - Bit 0x20000 is set if an external reset occurred

     .. method:: rtc.calibration(cal)

        Get or set RTC calibration.

        With no arguments, ``calibration()`` returns the current calibration value, which is an integer in the range [-511 : 512].
 With one argument it sets the RTC calibration.

        The RTC Smooth Calibration mechanism addjusts the RTC clock rate by adding or subtracting the given number of ticks from the 32768 Hz clock over a 32 second period (corresponding to 2^20 clock ticks.)
        Each tick added will speed up the clock by 1 part in 2^20, or 0.954 ppm; likewise the RTC clock it slowed by negative values.
 The usable calibration range is:
        (-511 * 0.954) ~= -487.5 ppm up to (512 * 0.954) ~= 488.5 ppm

+.. only:: port_wipy

+    .. method:: rtc.callback(\*, value, handler=None, wakes=pyb.Sleep.ACTIVE)

+       Create a callback object triggered by a real time clock alarm.

+          - ``value`` is the alarm timeout in milliseconds.
+This parameter is required.
+          - ``handler`` is the function to be called when the callback is triggered.
+          - ``wakes`` specifies the power mode from where this interrupt can wake up the system.